We moved! Check the comparison on our new site.

 From my experience, no matter how much money or time you have, starting with matched betting is the best option.

 In other articles, I mentioned that matched bettors don’t need much to start this technique.
-Don’t be afraid if you don’t have thousands or even hundreds of euros.

-For example, I started matched betting career with around 100 Euros.
+For example, I started a matched betting career with around 100 Euros.
 If you are thinking about sports betting with smart strategies, you don’t need much, but you need to be patient to build up your bank.

-Arbitrage betting, on the other hand, requires more resources to start.
-After some weeks of matched betting, I also made enough to start arbitrage betting.
 To successfully place enough sure bets without struggling, you will need several thousand euros, or at least 2000-3000.

 2. Time investment

-Making bigger profits requires more time investment with both strategies.
 But unfortunately, arbitrage betting will take more of your free time.

-You can hedge your bets with even a minimal loss with matched betting.
 You can find many of these opportunities without waiting too long for a new overpriced market.

 Arbitrage betting is not even slightly different.
 If you prefer betting before the start of the match, you can take advantage of the already available sure bets.